 Growth Hormone (GH)GH supports fat burning.
 More important, it spares muscle loss.
 Saving muscle while dieting is key in preserving the metabolism.
 Increasing GH can also speed fat loss.

 Testosterone: Obviously, you want elevated levels but dieting, all diets, usually cause levels to fall.
 Why You Want to Do This: Metabolism.
 Lower testosterone levels downgrade the metabolism.

 I can’t recall the number of bodybuilders over the past year who have e-mailed me requesting the same thing, “Can you check out my pre-contest diet?”
 Time and time again, the approach is the same: no carbs.

-Here is a quick overview of the 4 primary Growth Hormone Releasing Peptides most commonly used i athleti pursuits today.
+Here is a quick overview of the 4 primary Growth Hormone Releasing Peptides most commonly used i athletic pursuits today.
 This is meant as a means to determine what might be the best and most appropriate application for your individual research needs.

 IGF stands for insulin-like growth factor.
 It is a natural substance that is produced in the human body and is at its highest natural levels during puberty.
 During puberty IGF is the most responsible for the natural muscle growth that occurs during these few years.
-There are many different things that IGF does in the human body; I will only mention the points that would be important for physical enhancement.
-Among the effects the most positive are increased amino acid transport to cells, increased glucose transport, increased protein synthesis, decreased protein degradation, and increased RNA synthesis.